geoffrey-diederichs/ROP_Emporium/01_ret2win/README.md

      0x400756 <ret2win+0000>   push   rbp
 ```

-We can see that the rbp is stored right after the variable : our payload will have an offset of 32 bytes, 8 bytes to overwrite the rbp, and finally the address of ret2win.
+We can see that the rbp is stored right after the variable : our payload will have an offset of 32 bytes, 8 bytes to overwrite the rbp, and finally a pointer towards `ret2win()`.

 # Exploit